Advertisement

 This imposing cake consists of tall layers of white cake topped with boiled white icing; the white filling contains chopped nuts and/or candied fruits.
 The cake is named after a character in a 1906 novel of the same name by Owen Wister.
 Following the success of the novel, two Baltimore locals opened a Lady Baltimore Tea Room and created the recipe, a variation of a Queen Cake.
 A specialty in the southern U.S., the Lady Baltimore Cake is popular for weddings.

-LADYFINGER or SPONGE FINGERS or SAVOIARDI
+LADYFINGER or SPONGE FINGER or SAVOIARDI

 Ladyfingers are very light, sweet sponge cakes.
 They have more flour, and are thus drier, than other sponges; before baking, powdered sugar is sifted over the top to provide a soft crust, and also a lighter cast to the final baked product.
-Although no lady has such a fat, flat finger, they are three to four inches long and most popularly used as the cake component in charlottes, tiramisu and trifles, where they acquire moisture from the custard, cream or other components (they are soaked in coffee liqueur for tiramisu).
+Although no lady has such a fat, flat finger, they are three to four inches long and most popularly used as the cake component in charlottes, tiramisu, and trifles, where they acquire moisture from the custard, cream or other components (they are soaked in coffee liqueur for tiramisu).
 Ladyfingers originated in the late 15th century at the court of the Duchy of Savoy, to celebrate a visit of the King of France.
 They were given the name savoiardi.
 (The House of Savoy, which began in northern Italy, eventually ruled the entire kingdom until the end of World War II.)
-See a photo of ladyfingers in the charlotte.
+See a photo of ladyfingers under the charlotte listing.

 LAVA CAKE